-A constellation of spacecraft observes the Martian surface from orbit with cameras.
+A constellation of spacecraft observes the Martian surface from orbit with cameras as described in the Introduction section.
 Each spacecraft is equipped with a dust devil detector (with imperfect precision and recall) that can detect dust devils present in images and infer their location on the surface.
 The spacecraft's orbits are fixed; however, the spacecraft can decide where to point their cameras, subject to slewing constraints that enforce a maximum slewing rate.